miguelmarques1904/sendcloud-trackingAPI/README.md

 unzip parcel_data.zip
 ```

-## Running/Testing the API
+## Running/Testing the API:
 1a.
 Run API (inside the /api folder):

 ```
 flask run
 ```

 1b.
-Test API with pytest: (inside the /tests folder)
+Test API with pytest (inside the /tests folder):
 ```
 pytest
 ```

 ## Additional Utils:
-In the /utils directory two files are provided:
+In the /utils folder two files are provided:
 1. regexTester.py: Tests coverage of tracking numbers defined in the .csv file against the API's regex list.
 2. requests.py: Requires API running (see above).
 Creates multiple requests from provided tickets and outputs response information.